Cake vs pie…Sweet vs sour…Pancakes vs waffles…these debates are as old as time.

 Type of Fishing

-You probably already have an idea of what kind of fishing you like to do.
-Keep that information in mind as we dive into the other factors of consideration.
+With all that said, keep in mind what kind of fishing you like to do as we dive into the other factors of consideration.

 |Type of Fishing||Recommended Vessel|